Unified Model of Heated Plasma Expansion: Slow heating (High )

 \subsection{Regime V : $\eta\gg1$, $|\zeta_c|\gtrsim1$}

-The quasineutral expansion wave in regime$(V)$ can be observed in Fig.\ref{fig:HeHzplots}, where the profiles in this regime for $\eta$ values of $100$ and $900$ are plotted for comparison.
-The mean solutions obtained by solving Eqs.\eqref{SSmean:P} and \eqref{SSmean:Q-N} are also shown.
-The solutions can be clearly noticed to asymptote to the unperturbed plasma state beyond $-\zeta_c\gtrsim 1$.
-This behaviour is explained by the mean field extending up to a correlation distance $\lambda_s$ in the negative$-x$ direction from the initial vacuum-plasma interface.
-All desired solutions of Eq.\eqref{SSmean:P} with velocity increasing from $0$ emerge from $\zeta=-1$.
+The quasineutral expansion wave in regime~$(V)$ can be observed in Fig.~\ref{fig:HeHzplots}, where the profiles in this regime for $\eta$ values of $100$ and $900$ are plotted for comparison.
+The mean solutions obtained by solving Eqs.~\eqref{SSmean:P} and \eqref{SSmean:Q-N} are also shown.
+The solutions can be clearly noticed to asymptote to the unperturbed plasma state for $-\zeta_c\gtrsim 1$.
+This behavior is explained by the mean field extending up to a correlation distance $\lambda_s$ in the negative$-x$ direction from the initial plasma-vacuum interface.
+All desired solutions of Eq.~\eqref{SSmean:P} with velocity increasing from $0$ emerge from $\zeta=-1$.
 Thus, the length scale of expansion of the close to quasineutral plasma is given by

-To further illustrate the insensitivity of the dynamics for $-\zeta_c\gtrsim 1$ for a fixed $\eta$, we approximate the mean dynamics near $\zeta=-1$ from Eqs.\eqref{SSmean:P} and \eqref{SSmean:Q-N},
+To further illustrate the insensitivity of the dynamics for $-\zeta_c\gtrsim 1$ for a fixed $\eta$, we approximate the mean dynamics near $\zeta=-1$ from Eqs.~\eqref{SSmean:P} and \eqref{SSmean:Q-N},

-The weak discontinuity of $\bar{N}$ and $\bar{P}$ at $\zeta=-1$ is a well known feature that appears at the boundary of the unperturbed plasma and the rarefaction wave in quasineutral self-similar solutions.\cite{SACK1987311,Schmalz_SS_type2} This is accompanied by a weak discontinuity in the electrostatic potential $\Phi$ at this boundary, which shows up as the discontinuity of the mean electric field $\bar{Q}$ at $\zeta=-1$ in the mean solutions.
-This discontinuity is smoothed out in the complete solution of our system, where the small parameter $\sfrac{1}{\sqrt{\eta}}$ is retained through the Poisson equation.
-This fact has been pointed out in the literature as a characteristic qualitative difference of the solutions of the dispersive hydrodynamic system as compared to the Euler equations.\cite{DispersiveHydroShocksgurevich1984} The transition from the unperturbed plasma profiles at $\zeta\lesssim-1$ to the rarefaction region takes place in a boundary layer, in which the profiles are governed by the equations
+The weak discontinuity of $\bar{N}$ and $\bar{P}$ at $\zeta=-1$ is a well known feature that appears at the boundary of the unperturbed plasma and the rarefaction wave in quasineutral self-similar solutions~\cite{SACK1987311,Schmalz_SS_type2}.
+This is accompanied by a weak discontinuity in the electrostatic potential $\Phi$ at this boundary, which shows up as a discontinuity of the mean electric field $\bar{Q}$ at $\zeta=-1$ in our mean solutions.
+This discontinuity is smoothed out in the complete solution of our system, when the small parameter $\sfrac{1}{\sqrt{\eta}}$ is retained through the Poisson equation.
+This fact has been pointed out in the literature as a characteristic qualitative difference of the solutions of the dispersive hydrodynamic system as compared to the Euler equations~\cite{DispersiveHydroShocksgurevich1984}.
+The transition from the unperturbed plasma profiles at $\zeta\lesssim-1$ to the rarefaction region takes place in a boundary layer, in which the profiles are governed by the equations

 with $\tilde{\zeta}=\sqrt{\eta}(\zeta+1)$, $\tilde{N}_\alpha=\sqrt{\eta}\boldsymbol{N_\alpha}$ and $\tilde{P}_i=\sqrt{\eta}\boldsymbol{P_i}$.
-The solution for the field variation from Eqs.\eqref{He_Hz_boundary} takes the form of an Airy function,
+The solution for the field variation from Eqs.~\eqref{He_Hz_boundary} takes the form of an Airy function,